+- 1. As per the terms of the lease arrangement, the Company is required to complete the construction of building within 5 years from the date of handing over the possession.
+The Company has obtained extension for construction of building on the leasehold land till 5 October 2019 and is in the process of obtaining further extension. - 2.
 The Group has adopted Ind AS 116, effective annual reporting period beginning April 1, 2019 and applied the standard to its leases using modified retrospective approach, with the cumulative effect of initially applying the Standard, recognised on the date of initial application (April 1, 2019).
-Accordingly, the Group has not restated comparative information, instead, the cumulative effect of initially applying this standard has resulted in recognising a right-of-use asset of INR 204.39.
-Million and a corresponding lease liability of INR 224 Million by adjusting retained earnings net of taxes of INR 16.33 Million [the impact of deferred tax created 8.77 Million] as at April 1, 2019.
-Refer Note 37 for further detail.
+Accordingly, the Group has not restated comparative information, instead, the cumulative effect of initially applying this standard has resulted in recognising a right-of-use asset(buildings) of INR 204.39 Million and a corresponding lease liability of INR 224 Million by adjusting retained earnings net of taxes of INR 16.33 Million [the impact of deferred tax created is INR 8.75 Million] as at April 1, 2019.
+(Refer Note 38 for further details)

-Notes to Consolidated Financial Statements for the period ended 30 June 2019
+Notes to Consolidated Interim Financial Statements for the period ended 30 September 2019